lakwli/memorieswalk/docs/Requirement.md

 Placing them into Canvas
 Generating a shareable link for others to view

-Below are the key screens, highlighting the new Canvas feature.
+Below are the key screens, highlighting the new Memories feature.

 1. **MyMemories (Dashboard)**
 2. **MyMemories Editor**